matt-dray/play-r.oguelike/README.md

 [![Launch Rstudio Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matt-dray/play-r.oguelike/main?urlpath=rstudio)
 <!-- badges: end -->

-[The {r.oguelike} R package](https://github.com/matt-dray/r.oguelike) contains a (work-in-progress) text-based [roguelike game](https://en.wikipedia.org/wiki/Roguelike) for R. A learning process to build a gameplay ‘engine’ from the ground up.
+[The {r.oguelike} R package](https://github.com/matt-dray/r.oguelike) contains a (work-in-progress) text-based [roguelike game](https://en.wikipedia.org/wiki/Roguelike) for R. It's a learning process for me on how build a gameplay ‘engine’ from the ground up.

 Click the 'launch binder' badge to launch RStudio in your browser with {r.oguelike} installed, thanks to [the Binder project](https://mybinder.org/) and [{holepunch} package](https://github.com/karthik/holepunch).
 You may need to wait a few minutes for it to load.